-Today’s topic is about designing a peacefully productive lifestyle, working from home.
+A peacefully productive lifestyle, working from home.

-Now, whatever the nature of your business, working from home involves a particular mindset and dynamic.
+Whatever the nature of your business, working from home involves a particular mindset and dynamic.
 Though a home (ideally) serves as a beautiful cosy space you enjoy, including a business element requires a tweak to the overall structure of your day, a set design, and the efficient assignment of time to specific activities.

 3 tips to help you design and refresh your approach to a work-from-home lifestyle, with peace and productivity in mind.

 - create a clean space (in your home, as well as the portion of it that you dedicate to your business.)
 Keep it free of clutter, and conducive to creativity.
 Feeling frazzled is no fun, and stress is a global factor so create an ambience of wellness in your overall space, and one of inspiration and concentration in your work zone.
 A designated space where you can focus on the tasks at hand, and have in-person or online appointments with little disturbance helps you to remain clear about the matters of the moment.
-Whether that work space is in a corner of a room, or allocated to a spot in or outdoors, consider things like: (a) lighting (b) your posture when working for a chunk of hours at a time (c) ventilation (d) elbow room (e) breathing space.
+Whether that workspace is in a corner of a room or allocated to a spot in or outdoors, consider things like (a) lighting (b) your posture when working for a chunk of hours at a time (c) ventilation (d) elbow room (e) breathing space.

 Choose clarity over clutter

 2. set your tempo.
 Time is a peculiar thing; it can often seem to either crawl, skip, or zip by, depending on how we use it and how we approach it.
 Still, don’t let time control you.
 Identify what your most productive pocket of time is.
 Are you most vibrant and focused early in the morning or in the afternoon?
-Is your primarily clientele in a different time zone, and is that something you can consider when (a) setting your schedule (b) growing your team (c) automating your business?
+Is your primary clientele in a different time zone, and is that something you can consider when (a) setting your schedule (b) growing your team (c) automating your business?